Skip to main content

 It is played on High School, Collegiate, and Professional (namely NFL) levels.
 Rules are generally the same throughout all levels but differ to varying degrees by league and skill level.
 American Football’s popularity rages in America overwhelmingly as the most-watched sport, but has failed to catch on in popularity in foreign countries (only Canada has a variation).
 Because of this, however, it remains a trademark of modern American culture.

-Each season the National Football League organizes the most popular American Football teams for five months of hard-hitting action.
+The NFL organizes the most popular American Football teams each season for five months of hard-hitting action.

 by Steagles June 11, 2006